wazuh/wazuh-docker/README.md

 * wazuh manager: It runs the Wazuh manager, Wazuh API and Filebeat OSS
 * Wazuh dashboard: Provides a web user interface to browse through alerts data and allows you to visualize agents configuration and status.
-* Wazuh indexer: An Elasticsearch container (working as a single-node cluster). **Be aware to increase the `vm.max_map_count` setting, as it's detailed in the [Wazuh documentation](https://documentation.wazuh.com/current/docker/wazuh-container.html#increase-max-map-count-on-your-host-linux).**
+* Wazuh indexer: An Wazuh indexer container (working as a single-node cluster). **Be aware to increase the `vm.max_map_count` setting, as it's detailed in the [Wazuh documentation](https://documentation.wazuh.com/current/docker/wazuh-container.html#increase-max-map-count-on-your-host-linux).**

 In addition, a docker-compose file is provided to launch the containers mentioned above.

-* Elasticsearch cluster.
-In the Elasticsearch Dockerfile we can visualize variables to configure an Elasticsearch Cluster.
-These variables are used in the file *config_cluster.sh* to set them in the *elasticsearch.yml* configuration file.
+* Wazuh indexer cluster.
+In the Wazuh indexer Dockerfile we can visualize variables to configure an Wazuh indexer Cluster.
+These variables are used in the file *config_cluster.sh* to set them in the *opensearch.yml* configuration file.
 You can see the meaning of the node variables [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html) and other cluster settings [here](https://github.com/elastic/elasticsearch/blob/master/distribution/src/config/elasticsearch.yml).

 ## Documentation